The Relation between Sensitivity Training and the Buddhist Teachings

 Then there’s reality deep awareness, to know what this is and to know what specifically to do, not just to respond in general, but what specifically to do.

 These are the tools that are part of the talents of the mind.
 They’re how the mind works, which we can use.
 In fact, we use them in everyday life.
-To explain very simply, you see the hole in the wall over there and you know that that’s a door and you know what to, that you can walk through it and you know that you have to open the door, you can’t just smack into the door itself.
+To explain very simply, you see the hole in the wall over there and you know that that’s a door and you know what to do with it, you know that you can walk through it and you know that you have to open the door, you can’t just smack into the door itself.
 That’s how our mind works.
 We see many different doors and we all know that they are all equally doors and what to do with each of them; so the same thing applies in terms of people equally being upset and what most people like.
 But this is an individual case so it has to be individualized.

 All of that is this second phase, uncovering the talents of our mind and heart.